smarttransit-ai/transit-occupancy-analysis/app/dataprep/chattanooga/README.md

 ## 3. Reference documentation
-Note that a good reference for GTFS is: https://developers.google.com/transit/gtfs/reference
+Note that a good reference for GTFS is: https://developers.google.com/transit/gtfs/reference.
+A good starting python package for gtfs is https://pypi.org/project/gtfs-functions/